Homemade Beef Stock

 Once I started looking through my posts and recipe scribbles, I realized that I have not given a “proper” stock recipe.
 I have shared bits and pieces of information here and there; but, never a full recipe.
 Finally, I spent last weekend and worked out all the details.
 Now you only have to go to this post to find a rich homemade beef stock recipe.

-Head to the butcher and pick up your ingredients and then kick back and enjoy yourself; as soon as you pour yourself a bowl of soup made with this stock you will be thanking yourself (and me).
+Head to the butcher and pick up your ingredients and then kick back and enjoy yourself; as soon as you pour yourself a bowl of soup made with this homemade beef stock you will be thanking yourself (and me).

 Other stock recipes you will find useful: